• Blog

 • DECRA Villa Tile: Achieve the look of Italian barrel-style clay tiles, perfect for elaborate designs where the excessive weight and high maintenance of clay tiles can be eliminated.

 • DECRA Tile: Enhance elegant homes with exotic cupolas and complex roof tiers prevalent in Mediterranean themes.
-The scallop-style of DECRA Tile provides the beauty of easily fractured clay tiles with the additional strength of steel.
+The scalloped style of DECRA Tile provides the beauty of easily fractured clay tiles with the additional strength of steel.

 • DECRA Shingle XD: Provide the thick-cut edges and deep, distinctive shadow lines of asphalt shingles with a lifespan that lasts two to three times longer.